arimassuh/First_Databse_proj/README.md

 Step 6:now type "npm run dev" and press enter ( wait for few minutes and boom ! all the local host connection parts will be done and a message will be displayed connection sucessful!)

-Step 7:open mongodb compass and there click connect if there is an option for it.(let me tell you that this mongo connection is sometimes a pain therefore if you got any problem regarfing it then you can goto technical thapa channel resful api playlist number 10 and understand the code and if there another problem then check in its comments section a guy has provided a solution for that problem.)
+Step 7:open mongodb compass and there click connect if there is an option for it.(let me tell you that sometimes this mongo connection option is not available in some cases therefore if you got any problem then it may possible that your mongodb is not runnig.Ok then how to run mongodb? ->go to the task manager by searching it on your device search bar ->Go to Services->look for mongodb and see if its running or not.
+If not then simply click on mongodb and click run.
+It will start running and the problem will be solved.

 Step 8:there will be a "youtuberegistration" link open it .